jedi4ever/theseboots/README.md

 Several projects are implementing bootstrapping a 'vanilla' system:

+We all know that installing software and managing it, should be done by config management systems.
+But what if you can't run it yet, because you are missing dependencies?

 F.i. both puppet, vagrant, vagrant, veewee, fog all have need to bootstrap ruby on machine

-The goal of this project to a bundle these efforts in shared gem that can create templates.
+The goal of this project to a bundle these efforts in a shared gem that can create templates.
 An additional step could be to handle the ssh bootstrap itself but that's for the future.

 Invoking would be typical: